sparingsoftware/ScreenSleepManager/README.md

 Small library for managing screen sleep in your app.

-Let's say you don't want screen to "go sleep" in particular **ViewControllers**.
+Let's say you don't want screen to "go sleep" in particular **ViewController**.
 You will need to use `isIdleTimerDisabled` and set it to `true`.
 When user leaves this screen you will have to set it back to `false` - otherwise your app will never let your screen to turn off.

 In simple cases that's OK.
 Easy to set, easy to remember.